rcrews/datetime/README.md

 #### The nodes array

-I'm going to work all that whole logic into one step and call the resulting array of nodes, “nodes”:
+We're going to work all that whole logic into one step and call the resulting array of nodes, “nodes”:

 ```javascript